 Letras Latinas at the University of Notre Dame’s Institute for Latino Studies in Notre Dame, Indiana, in partnership with the Poets Against Walls collective, hosted a virtual public dialogue and reading with Michelle Otero and Valerie Martínez, recent Poets Laureate of Albuquerque and Santa Fe, NM.
 A recording of the dialogue and reading can be found here and is accessible until April 15th.
-In addition, Dr. Grisel Y. Acosta is bringing together students from the Bronx Community College-CUNY Geological Agriculture (GeoAg) Program and students from the Bronx arts activist organization, the DreamYard Project, to write poetry in a workshop headed by acclaimed poet Peggy Robles-Alvarado.
+In addition, Dr. Grisel Y. Acosta brought together students from the Bronx Community College-CUNY Geological Agriculture (GeoAg) Program and students from the Bronx arts activist organization, the DreamYard Project, to write poetry in a workshop headed by acclaimed poet Peggy Robles-Alvarado.
 The workshop will be held in March and will culminate in a reading in April.
 Closed captioning will be provided.

 Mass Poetry in Boston, Massachusetts, presented a series of virtual writing workshops exploring the theme of Poetry & Environmental justice with poets Elizabeth Bradfield, Eleni Sikelianos, Lucía Hinojosa, devorah major, and Everett Hoagland where participants can create works of ecopoetry and engage in discussions around water and environmental justice.
-Workshop participants will submit their final work to a Raining Poetry contest and the winning poets will have their poem or an excerpt of their poem installed in the pavement surrounding the Center for Creative Writing, Mass Poetry's new home, for its grand opening later this year.
+Workshop participants submitted their final work to a Raining Poetry contest and the winning poets had their poem or an excerpt of their poem installed in the pavement surrounding the Center for Creative Writing, Mass Poetry's new home, for its grand opening.

 Mizna of Saint Paul, Minnesota, presented an environmental justice-themed reading that featured Samiya Bashir, Leila Chatti, and Amir Rabiyah.
 This reading was live-captioned in English, and an accessible .pdf of poems is available to follow during the event.
-The full program will be available for viewing post-event.
+The full program was made available for viewing post-event.